metrasynth/radiant-voices/docs/sunvox-file-format.rst

 SunVox File Format
 ==================

-This document is an ongoing effort to describe the SunVox file format in a way that is useful to developers of Radiant Voices (and other apps that want to read/write SunVox files).
+This document describes the SunVox file format in a way that is useful to developers of any app that wants to read/write SunVox files.

+Special thanks to Alexander Zolotov for helping complete this document, and for sharing SunVox and his other creative works with the world.

 Little-endian
 -------------